Two Roads: The Art of Choosing Your Own Path

 Carry the courage with you

-Words this good deserve to travel.
-On a journal cover, Frost's lines turn a blank notebook into a companion for exactly the kind of thinking the poem is about — plans, doubts, the quiet weighing of one path against another.
+Words this good deserve to travel beyond the wall.
+On a journal cover, Frost's lines turn a blank notebook into a companion for exactly the kind of thinking the poem is about: plans, doubts, hopes, and the quiet weighing of one path against another.
+Every time you open it, the words are there to remind you what the writing is really for.

 Take the road less travelled

-Some art decorates a room.
-This kind quietly shapes the person in it.
-The Two Roads design is a daily, beautiful argument for courage — for choosing the path that is harder and truer and unmistakably your own.
+Some art decorates a room; this kind quietly shapes the person standing in it.
+The Two Roads design is a daily, beautiful argument for courage, for choosing the path that is harder, truer and unmistakably your own.
+It does not shout or insist; it simply waits on the wall, ready to remind you of who you mean to be each time your eye falls on it.

-See it full-size and choose your format on Redbubble, from a statement poster to a journal you carry.
-Then go and make all the difference.
+See it full-size and choose your format on Redbubble, from a statement poster for the wall to a journal you carry with you.
+Each piece is printed on demand and shipped worldwide, so you can bring Frost's most famous lines into your daily life in whatever form fits best.
+Then go and make all the difference, one brave choice at a time.

 Shop the poster →